eth-cscs/ext_mpi_collectives/README.md

 mpicxx main.o -Lext_mpi_path/lib -lext_mpi_collectives -o executable.x
 ```

-if not the header file `ext_mpi_path/include/mpi/ext_mpi_interface.h` needs to be included in the files calling the libaries and the application nedds to be recompiled, e.g.
+if not the header file `ext_mpi_path/include/mpi/ext_mpi_interface.h` needs to be included in the files calling the libraries and the application needs to be recompiled, e.g.

 ```
 mpicxx main.cc -Lext_mpi_path/lib -lext_mpi_collectives -o executable.x